burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 * Generation of information about the occurrence of an error situation that cannot be resolved locally
 * Handling errors found elsewhere

-> Error handling code can be shorter and more elegant using a return value, but this solution does not scale well.
+> Error-handling code can be shorter and more elegant using a return value, but this solution does not scale well.

-Generally speaking, separating error handling code from "normal" code is a good strategy.
+Generally speaking, separating error-handling code from "normal" code is a good strategy.
 Throwing an exception may leave the object in an invalid state.
 However, throwing an exception can be a source of memory and other resource leaks.
 It's best to rely on the properties of constructors and destructors and their interactions with exception handling to deal appropriately with objects.

 Escape from a block by throwing an exception cleans up all created local, automatically allocated objects in reverse order of creation.
 Writing correct exception-safe code using explicit tries can be a difficult task.